 The nearest urban centres are Buderim, three kilometres to the north; Maroochydore, eleven kilometres to the north; Caloundra, approximately ten kilometres to the south-east and Nambour, fourteen kilometres to the north-west.

-The Sunshine Coast is bounded by the Gympie region to the north and west, the Moreton Bay region to the south, and the Somerset region to the south-west, and is characterized by a land area of over 3,000 square kilometers with over 200 kilometers of coastline, numerous hinterland towns, coastal urban centers, over 100 kilometers of waterway, and a number of national parks and state forests.
+The Sunshine Coast is bounded by the Gympie region to the north and west, the Moreton Bay region to the south, and the Somerset region to the south-west, and is characterized by a land area of over 3,000 square kilometers with over 200 kilometers of coastline, numerous hinterland towns, coastal urban centres, over 100 kilometres of waterway, and a number of national parks and state forests.
 The Kabi Kabi people are the region’s traditional land owners.

 The Sunshine Coast has experienced considerable population growth in the decade prior to 2011.
 It is expected that this trend will continue.
 In 2009, the Sunshine Coast population was approximately 323 000 and growing at approximately three percent, a rate well above the approximately two percent average national growth rate for Local Government Areas.